hmrc/minor-entity-identification-frontend/TestREADME.md

 This is a test entry point which simulates a service by triggering the initial POST call to set up a journey for a Trust.

+All URLs provided must be relative, apart from locally where localhost is allowed.
+If you need to call out to Business Verification (rather than stub it) all non-relative urls will cause the handover to Business Verification to fail.

 1. Continue URL (Required)

     - Where to redirect the user after the journey has been completed